Grinspoon/CI-Java/README.md

 1. Check your Chrome version and download corresponding chromedriver: https://googlechromelabs.github.io/chrome-for-testing/#stable
 2. Add the chromedriver to your respective operating system
-3. Create Java boilerplate from: https://start.spring.io and use configuration:
-    - Project: Maven
-    - Language: Java
-    - Spring Boot: 4.0.3
-    - Group: ContinuousIntegration
-    - Artifact: Selenium
-    - Package name: Selenium
-    - Packaging: Jar
-    - Configuration: YAML
-    - Java: 17
-4. Create a new Maven project from the boilerplate
-5. Use project pom.xml and then update the project to get the dependencies https://github.com/Grinspoon/CI-Java/blob/main/pom.xml
+3. Update the project to get the pom.xml dependencies
-6. Run tests:
+4. Run the tests:
     - LoginTest.java
     - GetRequestTest.java